naturzukunft/keycloak-springsecurity5-sample/README.md

 The user to use in the app is (user/user)

+## SOLID
+I managed it to integrate https://solidcommunity.net Therefore you have to dynamically register your client (see below).

-## Register your new SOLID application
+### Register your new SOLID application
 Initialy you have to do a 'Dynamic Client Registration' to get a client_id and a client_secret for you app:
 ```
 curl --location --request POST 'https://solidcommunity.net/register' \